justUmen/GameScript/README.md

 ## Simple installation :

-Add `gamescript` alias to your ~.bashrc file with :
+Add `gamescript` alias to your ~.bashrc file with copy/paste this command :

     echo 'alias gamescript="wget --no-cache -q -O - https://raw.githubusercontent.com/justUmen/GameScript/master/gamescript.sh | bash -s --"'>>~/.bashrc

-After this command, you need to open a NEW terminal, for it to use the new content of `.bashrc`.
+After this change, you need to open a NEW terminal, for it to use the new content of `.bashrc`.

 ## Simple usage :